+This means that any time someone in the knitting group decides to knit for a baby, they ask my opinion first.
 As the (apparent) resident expert in what to knit for a new baby, I thought I’d offer up my biggest suggestion and top five picks for baby knits.

+Do you want to make something out of a lovely, soft merino silk blend?
+Or some other luxury fiber for someone's little tyke?
+Ask yourself this: will Mom or Dad be willing to hand wash whatever you’re making?
 I know that there are some yummy soft yarns out there and they seem perfect for something snuggly for a wee one.
 But, remember that new parents, especially first time parents, are frazzled and probably don’t want to worry about hand washing much of anything.
 If it can’t be tossed in the wash with everything else, one of two things will happen.
 It will never get worn or it will get destroyed in the first washing.

-Have a lovely soft hank of Misti Alpaca Tonos?
+Have a lovely soft hank of Coeur d'Alene Yarns Bravo Alpaca?
 Keep it for yourself.

 Now that we’ve discussed yarn choices, let’s talk a little about what kinds of things to knit.
 Here is a short list of my favorites to knit, give, and use.